El Portal Porcelana

 -Peggy Whiteneck

 Little is known about Nadal outside Europe, but although it has only a fraction of the market that has been generated by the more ambitious Lladró company, collectors who encounter Nadal on the secondary market are intrigued by it and impressed with its obvious quality.
-And, thanks to alert Lladró collector Jorge L. Gonzalez, we now know that Nadal Porcelain does, indeed, have a web site!
-(Click here for the Spanish language version of Nadal and click here for the English-language version.)
+And, thanks to alert Lladró collector Jorge L. Gonzalez, we now know that Nadal Porcelain does, indeed, have a web site! ( Click Here. ) On the opening page, you can click on your preferred language version, Spanish or English.

 Founded in 1915, the Nadal Porcelain company is probably the oldest extant contemporary fine porcelain manufacturer in the Valencian region of Spain.
 It was formerly noted for its unusual mixture of matte and gloss surfaces within the same model.
 Today, its standard finish is either a gloss or something very much akin to Gres in the Lladró line.